Melelery/c-binance-futures-quant/README_EN.md

 # Introduction

-It is the structure of Binance Futures, with a trading volume of more than 10 billion U.S. dollars and more than one year of real-time verification, including data, risk control, trading, and analysis, but does not include specific strategies.
+It is the structure of Binance Futures, with a trading volume of more than 10 billion USD and more than one year of real-time verification, including data, risk control, trading, and analysis, but does not include specific strategies.

-Front-end demo: [8.217.121.203](http://8.217.121.203/), currently put 1000 USD to run a high-frequency left regression strategy with apr 100%~200%
+Front-end demo: [8.217.121.203](http://8.217.121.203/), start running high frequency left regression strategy from $930, apr 100%~200%

 You can use it to implement your transaction logic simply and at low cost.
 It uses a large number of Alibaba Cloud servers for distributed architecture, multi-process processing, and Lark for abnormal error reporting and transaction information disclosure.